Gus-Mora/cse15l-lab-reports/lab-report-2-week-4.md

 ![Code Change 2](fix2.png)

 Here we see the failure inducing input was that we were using images instead of links.
 Although they are formatted in a similar way images use an ! before the [].
-The logic error was that the code would simply ignore the exlamation make and read the images as links which created the visible symptom of the images being displayed as links.
+The logic error was that the code would simply ignore the exlamation make and read the images as links which created the visible symptom of the image file names being displayed as link addresses.

 ---